 The most motivated sellers are typically at parks that are run down or not operating optimally.
 This requires some hands on effort to get the park up and running with efficiency again but can be well worth the investment.

-There are a few different ways to approach a local search.
-One is through local realtors and the MLS.
+One easy way to invest in mobile home parks is through local realtors and the MLS.
 Some realtors in your area may know of properties that aren’t yet listed or are expired listings.

 Bankers know who has a park for sale or who might be looking to retire and sell their park.
 Establish a relationship that could then lend itself to future funding.